SRA-VJTI/Pixels_Seminar/1_cpp_basics/README.md

 using namespace std;
 int main()
 {
   int day = 4;
+  switch (day)
-switch (day) {// Switch statement with day given as condition for cases case 1:  //If day=1 then case1 is executed
+  {       // Switch statement with day given as condition for cases case 1: // If day=1 then case1 is executed
     cout << "Monday";
-    break; //if case1 is executed then break is executed and exits switch statement case 2: //If day=2 then case2 is executed cout << "Tuesday";
+    break; // if case1 is executed then break is executed and exits switch statement case 2:  // If day=2 then case2 is executed cout << "Tuesday";
-    break;//if case2 is executed then break is executed and exits switch statement case 3:
+    break; // if case2 is executed then break is executed and exits switch statement case 3:
     cout << "Wednesday";
     break;